wenckerm1lder/Rgstry-roof/README.md

 # CinCan Registry

-CinCan registry is  a tool for listing available CinCan tools, their versions, sizes and possible updates as far as into their original source!
+CinCan registry is  a tool for listing available CinCan tools, their versions, sizes and possible updates as far as into their original source.

  Available tools can be found in the CinCan's [tool repository.](https://gitlab.com/CinCan/tools) Source code for tools' Dockerfiles is available in there.

 Currently, no other tools are supported for version information listing or for other details.

-Docker images of remote tools are stored in Docker Hub, [under CinCan's profile.](https://hub.docker.com/u/cincan)
+Docker images of the remote tools are stored in [Quay](https://quay.io/organization/cincan), [GitHub's Container Registry](https://github.com/orgs/cincanproject/packages) and [Docker Hub](https://hub.docker.com/u/cincan).

+By default, Quay has been used as image registry.

-When checking versions beyond remote (Docker Hub), tool is using multiple different APIs such as GitHub's or GitLab's to acquire most recent availabe versions straight from the source.
+When checking versions beyond remote (remote registry), tool is using multiple different APIs such as GitHub's or GitLab's to acquire most recent availabe versions straight from the source.
 See more in [upstream checking.](#upstream-checker)

 [![pipeline status](https://gitlab.com/CinCan/cincan-registry/badges/master/pipeline.svg)](https://gitlab.com/CinCan/cincan-registry/commits/master)